harveywargo2/SOC-Puppet/docs/DetectCon.md

 # DetectCon

-DetectCon is a rating tag
+DetectCon is a rating tag to help weight your detections

+#### Urgency
-Urgency: This is the likely
+- This is the suggested speed at which a SOC analyst should prioritize this alert
+-

+#### Analyst Load
+- How much additional DFIR/Investigation is put on the analyst before declaration of Incident

+#### Fidelity
 -

 ## Detect Con Numerical Rating